We implement conservation projects for the benefit of nature and people.

 MEEP already benefits the local community and aims to do so more in the future by seeking to preserve the environment, reduce human-elephant conflict, employ local people in an area where there are few employment opportunities and create further alternative livelihoods in an environmentally compatible way.

 MEEP is a project of the East African Wild Life Society, working in collaboration with key partners on the ground – the National Museums of Kenya, Kenya Wildlife Service and Kenya Forest Service.
-The project’s other key partners are its funding partners, notably the Elephant Crisis Fund and the International Conservation Fund of Canada.
+The project’s other key partners are its funding partners, notably the Mount Elgon Foundation, the Elephant Crisis Fund and the International Conservation Fund of Canada.
 MEEP thanks all its partners and donors for their generous support.

 Donors: USAID through Planning for Resilience in East Africa Through Policy, Adaptation, Research, and Economic Development (PREPARED) project